On the Longest Spanning Tree with Neighborhoods: Introduction

-A (natural) greedy algorithm chooses two points attaining a maximum inter-point distance with points in distinct regions, and then repeatedly chooses a point in each new region as far as possible from some selected point.
-Here the selection $b \in X_1$, $c \in X_2$, $d \in X_3$ yields a spanning tree in the form of a star centered at $v_1=b$ of length $3/2$; on the other hand, selecting vertices $v_i \in X_i$, $i=1,\ldots,3$ at $a,a,d$, respectively, yields a spanning tree in the form of a star centered at $v_3=d$ of length $\sqrt{3}$.
-Another example appears in Figure~\ref{fig:examples}\,(right).
+\paragraph{The greedy algorithm.} A (natural) greedy algorithm chooses two points attaining a maximum inter-point distance with points in distinct neighborhoods as representatives, and then repeatedly chooses a point in another neighborhood as far as possible from some representative point.
+The above algorithm does not necessarily find an optimal tree.
+Let $\N=\{X_1,X_2,X_3\}$, where $X_1=\{a,c\}$, $X_2=\{b,c\}$, $X_3=\{d\}$, $\Delta{abc}$ is a unit equilateral triangle and $d$ is the midpoint of $ab$; see Figure~\ref{fig:example2}.
+Here the selection $a \in X_1$, $b \in X_2$, $d \in X_3$ yields a spanning tree in the form of a star centered at $a$ of length $|ab| + |ad|=3/2$ (the edge lengths are $1$, $1/2$, and $1/2$ in the underlying complete graph).
+On the other hand, selecting vertices $c \in X_1$, $c \in X_2$, $d \in X_3$ yields a spanning tree in the form of a $2$-edge star centered at $d$ of length $|dc|+|dc|=2 \times \sqrt{3}/2 = \sqrt{3}$ which is better (the edge lengths are $\sqrt{3}/2$, $\sqrt{3}/2$, and $0$ in the underlying complete graph).

-We start by providing a factor $1/2$ approximation to {\sc Max-St-N}.
-We then offer two refinement steps achieving a better ratio.
-The last refinement step proves Theorem~\ref{thm:1}.

-\begin{theorem} Given a set $\N$ of $n$ neighborhoods in $\RR^d$ (with total vertex complexity $N$), a ratio $0.511$ approximation for the maximum spanning tree for the regions in $\N$ can be computed in polynomial time. \end{theorem}

-Although our improvement in the approximation ratio for spanning trees is very small, it shows that the ``barrier'' of $1/2$ can be broken.
-On the other hand, we show that every algorithm that always includes a bichromatic diameter pair in the solution (as the vertices of the corresponding regions) is bound to have an approximation ratio at most $\sqrt{2-\sqrt3}=0.517\ldots$ (via Figure~\ref{fig:eg} in Section~\ref{sec:analysis}).

-\paragraph{Definitions and notations.} A {\em geometric graph} $G$ is a graph whose vertices (a finite set) are points in the plane and whose edges consist of straight line segments.
-The {\em length} of $G$, denoted $\len(G)$, is the sum of the Euclidean lengths of all edges in $G$.
+\paragraph{Definitions and notations.} A {\em geometric graph} $G$ is a graph whose vertex set is a finite set of points in $\RR^d$ and whose edges consist of straight line segments~\cite[p.~223]{PA95}.
+For two points $p, q\in \RR^d$, the Euclidean distance between them is denoted by $|pq|$.
+The {\em length} of $G$, denoted by $\len(G)$, is the sum of the Euclidean lengths of all edges in $G$.